Education

 Biography

 Fayçal Falaky (Ph.D.
 New York University) is a specialist in 18th-century French literature, culture and politics.
-His research is broadly concerned with Enlightenment philosophy and literature and the history of modernity.
-He has published articles in journals such as Forum for Modern Language Studies, Journal of Eighteenth-Century Studies and European Journal of Political Theory.
+His research is broadly concerned with Enlightenment philosophy and literature and the history of ideas.
+He has published articles in journals such as Studies in Eighteenth-Century Culture, Journal of Eighteenth-Century Studies and European Journal of Political Theory.
 He is also the author of Social Contract, Masochist Contract: Aesthetics of Freedom and Submission in Rousseau (SUNY Press, 2014).

 Forthcoming Publications